warncke/immutable-app/README.md

 The files and folders in the app directory determine the routes that will be created for the app.

+Files can be either controllers, models, or templates.

+##### Controllers

+Controllers must be named like <Name>.controller.js but the name is not used for anything.

+Each controller file must export a plain object that can be passed to `new ImmutableCoreController`.

+ImmutableCoreController creates default controllers for ImmutableCoreModels so if a model exists controllers will automatically be created for it and any controller file(s) will be used to override the default controller configurations.

+##### Models

 Each model must be in its own directory and there can only be one model per directory.

 Models must be named with <Model_Name>.model.js such as `foo.model.js` for a model named foo.

-Model files must export either an ImmutableCoreModel or an object that can be passed to new ImmutableCoreModel.
+Model files must export a plain object that can be passed to `new ImmutableCoreModel`.

-Controllers must be named like <Name>.controller.js but the name is not used for anything.

-Each controller file must export either an ImmutableCoreController or an object that can be passed to new ImmutableCoreController.

-Multiple controller files may exist in the same directory as long as they export plain objects.
-These object will be merged together prior to calling new ImmutableCoreController.

-ImmutableCoreController creates default controllers for ImmutableCoreModels so if a model exists controllers will automatically be created for it and any controller file(s) will be used to override the default controller configurations.
+##### Extending controllers and models

+Immutable App is designed to be modular so controllers and models defined in modules can be extended by other modules or in an app.

+To extend an existing controller or model the controller or model must be in the same relative dir position.

+Controller and model specifications defined for the same relative directory in the app will be merged together in the order that module(s) are required in the app.

+##### Templates

 Template files must end with the `hbs` extension.